pcdshub/lcls_naming_tool/README.rst

 Instructions for the CLI Tool
 ------------

-From the top-level folder navgiate to the folder ``lcls_naming_tool``.
+From the top-level folder navigate to the folder ``lcls_naming_tool``.

 There are two ways to check if a PV or device name is valid.
-It can be piped in or use the argparse command line syntax:
+It can be piped in or use the argparse command line syntax.

 ``echo 'MR2K4:KBO:PIP:01:PUMPSIZE' | ./lcls_naming_tool.py``

 ``python lcls_naming_tool.py 'MR2K4:KBO:PIP:01:PUMPSIZE'``

 Similarly, there are two ways to check names in a file.
-It can be piped in or use the argparse command line syntax (all names in a text file should be separated by newline characters):
+It can be piped in or use the argparse command line syntax.
+All names in a text file should be separated by newline characters.

 ``cat pvlist.txt | ./lcls_naming_tool.py``

-``python lcls_naming_tool.py -f pvlist.txt`` (add a flag '-f' to indicate this is a file)
+``python lcls_naming_tool.py -f pvlist.txt`` (add a flag ``-f`` to indicate this is a file)

 Instructions for Use in a File